harness/terraform-provider-harness/docs/resources/platform_gitops_applications.md

 Optional:

-- `common_annotations` (Map of String) list of additional annotations to add to rendered manifests.
+- `common_annotations` (Map of String) List of additional annotations to add to rendered manifests.
-- `common_labels` (Map of String) list of additional labels to add to rendered manifests.
+- `common_labels` (Map of String) List of additional labels to add to rendered manifests.
-- `force_common_annotations` (Boolean) whether to force applying common annotations to resources for Kustomize apps.
+- `force_common_annotations` (Boolean) Indicates if to force applying common annotations to resources for kustomize apps.
-- `force_common_labels` (Boolean) whether to force applying common labels to resources for Kustomize apps.
+- `force_common_labels` (Boolean) Indicates if to force apply common labels to resources for kustomize apps.
-- `images` (List of String) List of Kustomize image override specifications.
+- `images` (List of String) List of kustomize image override specifications.
-- `name_prefix` (String) prefix appended to resources for Kustomize apps.
+- `name_prefix` (String) Prefix prepended to resources for kustomize apps.
-- `name_suffix` (String) suffix appended to resources for Kustomize apps.
+- `name_suffix` (String) Suffix appended to resources for kustomize apps.
-- `version` (String) version of Kustomize to use for rendering manifests.
+- `version` (String) Version of kustomize to use for rendering manifests.

 <a id="nestedblock--application--spec--source--plugin"></a>